erroronline1/caro/readme.md

 [Content](#content)

-### Register
+### Personnel register
-The user register gives an overview of all registered users, also grouped by organizational units and permissions.
+The personnel register gives an overview of all registered users, also grouped by organizational units and permissions.
 Users and whole units and permission groups can be sent a message directly from here.

 [Content](#content)